d3/d3/docs/d3-axis.md

 # d3-axis

 The axis component renders human-readable reference marks for [scales](./d3-scale.md).
+The orientation of an axis is fixed; to change the orientation, remove the old axis and create a new axis.

 Axes are rendered at the origin.
 To change the position of the axis with respect to the chart, specify a [transform attribute](http://www.w3.org/TR/SVG/coords.html#TransformAttribute) on the containing element.